Pointwise bounds on confined states in non-relativistic QED: Introduction

 \section{Introduction}

-States of an atom or molecule with energy distribution strictly below the ionization threshold are well localized in a neighborhood of the nuclei: both in models of non-relativistic quantum mechanics and non-relativistic quantum field theory (QFT), the wave function decays exponentially as the distance $|x|$ of the electronic configuration $x=(x_1, \ldots,x_N)\in \R^{3N}$ from the nuclear positions grows.
+States of an atom or molecule with energy distribution strictly below the ionization threshold are well localized in a neighborhood of the nuclei: both in non-relativistic quantum mechanics and in the standard model of non-relativistic QED (the Pauli-Fierz model), the wave function decays exponentially as the distance $|x|$ of the electronic configuration $x=(x_1, \ldots,x_N)\in \R^{3N}$ from the nuclear positions grows.
 This decay implies an effective screening of the positive nuclear charges and it plays an important role in the mathematical analysis of many-particle quantum systems \cite{LT1986, AnaSig,AnaLew}.
-While this exponential decay is well understood and well established in non-relativistic quantum mechanics \cite{A}, in atomic models from non-relativistic quantum field theory we know little more than an averaged decay of the form
+The purpose of this paper is to show how to derive pointwise (exponential) bounds from given $L^2$-bounds.